fluteijn-utrecht/KISS-frontend/src/components/tabs/README.md

     >
       <template #success="{ data }">
         <p>
-          This is the fourth tab panel.
+          This is the fourth tabpanel.
 This only shows up in the success state.
           The value is a boolean in this case: {{ data }}
         </p>
         <p>